Partnership for Success

 • Ages: 9–18 years old

-One testimonial from a student in the PFS Class of 2024 describes nine summers in the program that included academic and personal progress and guidance on college applications, resumes, and financial aid.
-Another student from the PFS Class of 2024 notes feeling like a valued member of the community, meeting a best friend, and taking classes that were both captivating and practical, along with support as a first-generation college student.
-A third student from the PFS Class of 2024 credits tools, connections, resources, and one-on-one support during the essay and college application process for admission to Yale, and highlights friendships and community built through deep conversations and Friday BBQs.
+Former students describe long-term involvement with Partnership for Success, including nine summers of participation and support with college applications, resumes, and financial aid, as in the experience shared by Tram Hoang-Le, PFS Class of 2024 and current student at UC Irvine.
+Another graduate, Jamar Hicks, PFS Class of 2024 and current student at Cal Poly Pomona, reports feeling like a valued member of the community, meeting close friends, and taking classes that were both captivating and practical, along with receiving support as a first-generation college student.
+Bryant Pranboonpluk, PFS Class of 2024 and current student at Yale, credits tools, connections, resources, and one-on-one support from specific staff members during the essay and college application process, and highlights friendships, community, deep conversations, and Friday BBQs as important parts of his experience.

 • Ages: 9–18 years old

-One testimonial from a student in the PFS Class of 2024 describes nine summers in the program that included academic and personal progress and guidance on college applications, resumes, and financial aid.
-Another student from the PFS Class of 2024 notes feeling like a valued member of the community, meeting a best friend, and taking classes that were both captivating and practical, along with support as a first-generation college student.
-A third student from the PFS Class of 2024 credits tools, connections, resources, and one-on-one support during the essay and college application process for admission to Yale, and highlights friendships and community built through deep conversations and Friday BBQs.
+Former students describe long-term involvement with Partnership for Success, including nine summers of participation and support with college applications, resumes, and financial aid, as in the experience shared by Tram Hoang-Le, PFS Class of 2024 and current student at UC Irvine.
+Another graduate, Jamar Hicks, PFS Class of 2024 and current student at Cal Poly Pomona, reports feeling like a valued member of the community, meeting close friends, and taking classes that were both captivating and practical, along with receiving support as a first-generation college student.
+Bryant Pranboonpluk, PFS Class of 2024 and current student at Yale, credits tools, connections, resources, and one-on-one support from specific staff members during the essay and college application process, and highlights friendships, community, deep conversations, and Friday BBQs as important parts of his experience.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.